xenon-middleware/xenonflow/README.md

 Xenon-flow configuration consists of
 1. `sourceFileSystem`: Any filesystem supported by Xenon can be used here
 2. `targetFileSystem`: Any filesystem supported by Xenon can be used here
+3. `cwlFileSystem`: Any filesystem supported by Xenon can be used here
-3. `ComputeResources`: A map of compute resource descriptions for Xenon
+4. `ComputeResources`: A map of compute resource descriptions for Xenon
-4. Each resource has the following settings:
+5. Each resource has the following settings:
     1. `cwlCommand`: A script to run the cwl runner, allowing for python environments to be started first.
     	* Default:
     		```